-Yes.
-The Act on Improvement, etc. of Employment Management for Part-Time Workers prohibits discrimination against part-time workers $vis-\dot{a}-vis$ full-time employees.
-Specifically, an employer is prohibited from engaging in discrimination against a part-time worker with respect to wages, implementation of education and training, utilisation of welfare facilities and any other treatment of workers by reason of being a part-time worker, if the part-time worker is contractually or substantially subject to an employment agreement with an indefinite term, and if both of the following items are equivalent with respect to the part-time worker and full-time workers:
+Further, the Act on Improvement, etc. of Employment Management for Part-Time Workers prohibits discrimination against part-time workers vis-à-vis full-time employees.
+Specifically, an employer is prohibited from engaging in discrimination against a part-time worker with respect to wages, implementation of education and training, utilisation of welfare facilities and any other treatment of workers by reason of being a part-time worker, if the part-time worker is contractually or substantially subject to an employment agreement with an indefinite term, and if both of the following items are equivalent with respect to the part-time worker and fulltime workers: